Sorley Boy MacDonnell: Ambition achieved

+Full text of Sorley Boy McDonnell's submission to Sir John Perrott, Lord General of Ireland, and the Council as Sorle McConell using the Gaelic pronunciation and common spelling of his name.

 The name Sorley uses above is akin to the modern surname "McConnell" being the Gaelic pronunciation of the name Mac Domhnaill.
 Having made his submission, Sorley Boy at last obtained a grant to himself and his heirs of the greater part of the Route country, between the rivers Bann and Bush (an area then called the Boys), with certain other lands to the east, and was made constable of Dunluce Castle.
 A month beforehand, Sorley Boy's nephew had received a grant in similar terms of the greater part of the Glynns.
 At the same time, in the Treaty of Berwick, a clause was inserted recognizing the right of the Clan MacDonnell to remain in Ireland.

 Sorley Boy gave no further trouble to the English government, although he did assist survivors of the Spanish Armada to escape Ireland in 1588 (see Girona).
 He died in 1590 at the place of his birth, the Castle of Dunanynie, and was buried in the traditional place of the MacDonnells, Bonamargy Friary at Ballycastle.